 (see the second 5 factors above)

-will be kept in custody until their cases can be heard by an
+will be kept in custody until they can appear before an immigration

 Probably only 100,000 of these are foreign nationals